samkaff/WormyTheWorm/README.md

 ## Verifying Output

-A log of the successes and timeouts for the username/password combinations on each of the target machines will be printed out nicely on the command line.
-The image below shows a portion of that log:
+The command line shows us a log of each attempt to **gain access to a target using a specific username and password combination.** The image below shows a portion of that log:

 ![output log](./shortoutput.png)

-As we can see, after the success on 10.0.0.154, Wormy moves on to the next target, 10.0.0.188 and
+As we can see, after the success on 10.0.0.154, Wormy attempts to brute force 10.0.0.188, the next target.